| Real Name | Leslie H. Wexner |

 Wexner began his retail career working in his parents' clothing store, "Leslie's", which had been named after him.[14]
 According to Wexner, he began working at his parents' store so they could take a vacation.[14]
 Wexner analyzed the sales and inventory, identifying the most and least profitable items.
 When his father refused to adjust the inventory, Wexner decided to open his own store.[16]

-In 1963, Wexner's aunt lent him $5,000, which he combined with a matching loan from a bank in order to start The Limited.[10][12]
-The store took its name from its focus on moderately priced merchandise, such as skirts, sweaters and shirts, that sold quickly and quickly generated revenue.[14]
+In 1963, Wexner's aunt lent him $5,000 (equivalent to $53,000 in 2025), which he combined with a matching loan from a bank in order to start The Limited.[12][14]
+The store took its name from its focus on moderately priced merchandise, such as skirts, sweaters and shirts, that sold quickly and quickly generated revenue.[16]
 Wexner opened the first store on August 10, 1963, in the Kingsdale Shopping Center in Upper Arlington, Ohio, a suburb of Columbus.
-One year later, Wexner's parents closed their store and joined their son in running The Limited.[9]
-He opened the second Limited store in August 1964.[12]
-He took Limited Brands public in 1969, listed as LTD on the NYSE.[12]
+One year later, Wexner's parents closed their store and joined their son in running The Limited.[11]
+He opened the second Limited store in August 1964.[14]
+He took Limited Brands public in 1969, listed as LTD on the NYSE.[14]

-A. Alfred Taubman served as a mentor for Wexner, starting in the mid 1960s, and the two partnered on many deals involving Taubman's shopping malls.[10]
-In 1972, Robert H. Morosky sold his house and moved into a small apartment to serve as Vice Chairman of the board of The Limited having full confidence and belief in Wexner.[8]
-Morosky resigned in 1987 and gave a number of interviews decades later criticizing Wexner's closeness with Jeffery Epstein.[15]
+A. Alfred Taubman served as a mentor for Wexner, starting in the mid-1960s, and the two partnered on many deals involving Taubman's shopping malls.[12]
+In 1972, Robert H. Morosky, an active Catholic fund raiser, sold his house and moved into a small apartment in order to buy stock in The Limited and to serve as Vice Chairman of The Limited's board having full confidence and belief in Wexner.[10]
+Morosky resigned in 1987 and gave a number of interviews decades later criticizing Wexner's closeness with Jeffrey Epstein.[17]

 Corporate board memberships

-Wexner was on the board of directors of Banc One from at least 1986 to 1991.[23]
-He also served on the board of Sotheby's, American Ballet Theatre and the Whitney Museum of American Arts.[8]
+Wexner was on the board of directors of Banc One from at least 1986 to 1991.[25]
+Until 2002, he also sat on the Board of Directors of Hollinger International together with Henry Kissinger.[26]
+He also served on the board of Sotheby's, American Ballet Theatre and the Whitney Museum of American Arts.[10]

 In August 2019, following Epstein's second incarceration and prior to his death, Wexner addressed the Wexner Foundation, releasing a written statement that his former financial advisor, Jeffrey Epstein, had "misappropriated vast sums of money" from him and from his family.[31]
 Wexner retained the services of Debevoise & Plimpton criminal defense attorney and former U.S. Attorney for the Southern District of New York Mary Jo White.[32]

-In 2022, he was mentioned in the pop song "Victoria's Secret",[39] for profiting off women and contributing to their toxic body ideals.[40][41]
+In 2022, he was mentioned in the pop song "Victoria's Secret,"[37] for profiting off women and contributing to their toxic body ideals.[38][39]
 When Jax sings that "I know Victoria's secret, and girl, you wouldn't believe.
-She's an old man who lives in Ohio making money off of girls like me", she refers to Wexner.
+She's an old man who lives in Ohio making money off of girls like me", she is referring to Wexner.[37]

 Wexner's relationship with Epstein was one of the subjects of the 2022 Hulu documentary Victoria's Secret: Angels and Demons.[40]